CD Projekt's first-quarter profit rises 1% y/y

-GDANSK, May 29 (Reuters) - Polish games developer CD Projekt CDR.WA reported on Monday a 1% rise in first-quarter net profit to 69.7 million zlotys ($16.83 million).
+GDANSK, May 29 (Reuters) - Polish games developer CD Projekt CDR.WA reported a 1% year-on-year rise in first-quarter net profit on Monday, as it gears up to release an expansion to its popular "Cyberpunk 2077" game.

+The company behind "The Witcher" series said its net profit rose to 69.7 million zlotys ($16.8 million), despite a 19% year-on-year drop in revenues to 174.8 million zlotys.

+As in previous periods, the largest contribution to sales came from action role-playing game "Cyberpunk 2077", it said.

 ($1 = 4.1422 zlotys)